joelouthan/theologic.us/content/posts/study-romans/study-romans12-1-8.md

 - civil - restrain pure evil (difference between Total and Utter Depravity--we are not as evil as we could be)
 - good works that loves others and pleases God - Eph 2:10

+Preaching of the gospel not law Rom 1:15-17

+Here's the law 1-3
+We can't do anything 4-7
+Christ does it all 8-11
+Praise be to God 11:33-36
+Now go and love your neighbor 12-16

 <div style="page-break-after: always;"></div>

 ## Our God